batdetect/data_format/readme.md

   "exhaustively_annotated" : bool
 }
 ```

-#### Annotation Data
-For each audio file there can be an associated set of annotations where each annotation (`annotation`) contains a bounding box (`bbox`) specifying the [start_time, end_time, low_freq, high_freq] of an individual bat call.
-Time is recorded in seconds and frequency in kHz.
-We also keep track of the taxon (e.g. genus or species name if known), the ID of the individual bat so that calls from different individuals can be annotated in the same file, and the type of call.
 If only one species is present in a given audio file this can be noted in the `taxon` field in the `audio_file` data.
 If there are no bats present in the recording `taxon` can be set to `-1`.
-Alternatively, if the individual calls have been annotated (i.e. bounding boxes drawn around each call) this data can be stored in the `annotation` data.
+Knowing that a file contains no bats can be useful information for training automatic detectors and classifiers.

+#### Annotation Data
+For each audio file there can be an associated annotation containing a list of bounding boxes (`bboxes`), where each entry is another list specifying the [start_time, end_time, low_freq, high_freq] of an individual bat call.
+Time is recorded in seconds, with frequency in kHz.
+We also keep track of the taxon (e.g. genus or species name if known), the ID of the individual bats so that calls from different individuals can be annotated in the same file, and the types of calls.

 ```
 annotation{
+  "file_id" : str,
+  "file_name" : str,
+  "annotated" : bool,
+  "issues" : bool,
+  "bboxes" : [],
-  "id" : int,
+  "individual_ids" : [],
-  "audio_file_id" : int,
+  "taxa" : [],
-  "bbox" : [float, float, float, float], "individual_id" : int,
-  "taxon" : int,
+  "call_types" : [],
-  "date_created" : datetime,
+  "date_created" : str,
-  "annotator_name" : str,
+  "annotator_name" : str
-  "call_type" : int
 }
 ```

 #### Additional Meta Data
-To standardize data sharing we provide some additional data fields that can be indexed in the audio and annotation data.
+To standardize data sharing we provide some additional data fields that can be indexed by the audio and annotation data.
 This includes a standardized list of species in `taxa`.
 It may not be possible to annotate to species level, and so genus level can also be used.
-This field can also be set to `Bats`, taxon id 1, to indicate that the species is unknown.
-Calls can be annotated as either being one of: `echolocation`, `social`, `feeding`, or `unknown`.
+This field can also be set to `Bats`, taxon id `1`, to indicate that the species is unknown.
+Calls can be annotated as either being one of: `unknown`, `social`, `feeding`, or `echolocation`.

 It's up to the data owner to choose the license that is most suitable for their data.
-If you have no restrictions on your data and are happy for it to be used for any purpose provided you are credited we recommend the following license:
+If you have no restrictions on your data and are happy for it to be used for any purpose, provided you are acknowledged, we recommend the following license:
 [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)
-Alternatively, if you don't want your data to be used for commercial purposes you could choose:
+Alternatively, if you don't want your data to be used for commercial purposes you could use:
 [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/)

 This information is stored in a single meta data file called `bat_metadata.json`.